PavaraM/devbox/docs/README.md

 - Quote all variables: `"$variable"`
 - Use `readonly` for constants
 - Return specific exit codes (see Exit Codes section)
+- Fix ownership of created files with `chown "$SUDO_USER:$SUDO_USER"`

 ---

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ```
 MIT License